 Our Braga workshop has been audited by the Business Social Compliance Initiative (BSCI).
 This corporate social compliance initiative aims to protect workers' trade union rights and improve their working conditions, ensuring their health and safety with decent working hours and wages.
 It outlaws forced and child labor, and is involved in the fight to protect the environment.

-Because hand-linking expertise has been lost over the last decades of de-industrialization in Europe, we have been training new teams of linkers in our Portuguese Braga workshop over the last few months to keep up with demand.
+Because the expertise of hand-meshing has been lost over the past decades of deindustrialization in Europe, we have been training new teams of hand-meshing workers in our Portuguese workshop in Braga for the past two years to meet demand.

-These apprentices, guided by experienced workers, acquire this fundamental know-how in the world of quality knitwear over time, and actively help us to perpetuate it.
+These apprentices, guided by experienced workers, acquire over time this fundamental know-how in the world of quality knitwear and actively help us maintain it.

 This is the assembly of the finished piece.
 For most fashion brands, this is the confection stage, but for us, as fully fashioned knitting specialists, it's the linking stage ("remaillage" in French).